withcenter/fireflow/README.md

 - Chat.
   - Custom design.
+    - Tap on chat message to delete, edit, copy, open, etc.
   - Push notification.
 User can subscribe/unsubscribe chat room.
   - Display the number of chat room that has unread messages.
   - Open AI.
 GPT query.
 Chat members can query to GPT and share.
-  - Uploading any kinds of files like TXT, PDF, ZIP, etc.
+  - Uploading any kinds of files like Image, Video, TXT, PDF, ZIP, etc.
   - User invite and leave in Group chat.
   - Moderator can remove a user.